Role of a Therapist

 • the structure of the treatment process and expected outcomes of care

-• the responsibilities of the clinician and the patient
+• the responsibilities of the clinician and the client

 PS Google Impostor Syndrome, we all feel it sometimes